triton-inference-server/server/deploy/single_server/README.rst

     or earlier version or a GKE 1.14.6 or later version to avoid this issue.**

-A helm chart for installing a single cluster of the NVIDIA TensorRT Inference Server is provided.
+A helm chart for installing a single cluster of NVIDIA Triton Inference Server is provided.
 By default the cluster contains a single instance of the inference server but the *replicaCount* configuration parameter can be set to create a cluster of any size, as described below.
 This guide assumes you already have a functional Kubernetes cluster and helm installed (see below for instructions on installing helm).
-If you want TRTIS to use GPUs for inferencing, your cluster must be configured with support for the NVIDIA driver and CUDA version required by the version of the inference server you are using.
+If you want Triton Server to use GPUs for inferencing, your cluster must be configured with support for the NVIDIA driver and CUDA version required by the version of the inference server you are using.

-This helm chart is available from `TensorRT Inference Server GitHub
+This helm chart is available from `Triton Inference Server GitHub
 <https://github.com/NVIDIA/tensorrt-inference-server>`_ or from the
 `NVIDIA GPU Cloud (NGC) <https://ngc.nvidia.com>`_